-Through the years, community planning efforts and discussions among local residents have revealeds that the preservation of that preserving economically viable agriculture in the community is a key issue facing the local population.
+Through the years, community planning efforts and discussions among local residents have revealed that preserving economically viable agriculture in the community is a key issue facing the local population.
 The findings of the CLUP committee's public survey strongly support this.
 In April 1997, Onondaga County enacted an Agriculture and Farmland Protection Plan, which provides additional protection of agricultural land.